 The distribution of the path loss can be expressed in a general way by the following equation:

 where is the cumulative distribution for Rmax and the resulting mean path loss and an additional path loss due to availability or coverage .
 The availability y of the system is linked to the coverage loss through the simple relation y = 1 – x.
-Assuming that slow fading can be approximated by log-normal distribution, i.e. median mean, the relation can be introduced where stands for a multiple of the well known standard deviation .
-A few examples for illustration: At a 95 % coverage, results in 1.96, for 99 % in 2.58, for 99.9 % in 3.29, or 68 % coverage, for for 95.5 %.
+Assuming that slow fading can be approximated by a log-normal distribution, i.e. median mean, the relation can be introduced, where stands for a multiple of the standard deviation .

+Here are some examples for illustration:

+for 68 % coverage, b = 1;

+for 95 % coverage, = 1.96;

+for 95.5 % coverage, = 2;

+for 99 % coverage, = 2.58;

+for 99.9 % coverage, =3.29;

 The exact values can be easily determined by using the inverse Gaussian function.

-Then the equation:

 (Eq.
 174)

 The determination of the zero of function v, is made through a recursive method such as regula-falsi used in logarithmic scale which should yield a better precision.
-The solution of such a method provides:
+The solution of such a method provides the following equation: